Squares with Concentric Circles

 As we work on ongoing clinical cases presented by the participants, the seminar will refer to the following readings: Chapter VII, “The Psychology of the Dream Processes” from Sigmund Freud’s Interpretation of Dreams, “History of an Infantile Neurosis,” “The Sense of the Symptom,” Lacan’s essay “The Direction of the Treatment and the Principle of its Power,” and “Beyond the ‘reality principle’” and Willy Apollon’s “The Dream in the Wake of the Freudian Rupture.”

-This seminar will serve as an opportunity to read through the entirety of Sigmund Freud’s Interpretation of Dreams all the while working from the clinic of the dream in contemporary clinical cases.
-Our reading of Freud’s foundational text will focus on the ways in which Lacan’s savoir orients our clinical practice of welcoming the dream as an unconscious formation, and how recent approaches to working with dreams in the clinic of psychosis, of addiction, and other disorders and discontents of the speaking being shifts our understanding and conceptualization of the transference as regards a real at work within the body and psyche of the subject.
+The logic and experience of this seminar proposes and assumes a methodology and a praxis: our reading of Freud focuses on the ways in which Lacan’s writing in the Écrits transmits a savoir that orients clinical practice insofar as it welcomes the dream, symptom and unconscious formations as they break through and from a censored unconscious.
+In addition, we will consider how advances made by recent approaches to working with dreams in the clinic of psychosis, addiction, and other disorders and discontents of the speaking being shifts our understanding and conceptualization of the transference as regards a real at work within the body and psyche of the subject in contemporary clinical practice.

 Location: Online via Zoom